mweel1/usa_high_level/civil-agencies/us-securities-and-exchange/index.md

 # Securities and Exchange

-The security exchange will ensure:
+## Licenses

+Securities and Exchange would provide education and licensing at the federal level for bank agents.

-- All [.bank](./bank/) domains are licensed and .loan-officers are licensed by a federal board.
+- All [.bank](./bank/) domains are managed by the security exchange.
+For example. laguna-beach-bank.bank

-- The [e-check system](./e-check/) has all integrations into the banking system(s) including the federal reserve and American domain .bank's.
+- Provide the payment processing for the [e-check system](./e-check/).

-- An API is available for the Personal Profile to manage all the credit card functions.
+- An API is available for the Personal Profile to manage all the card functions in the market (including legacy credit cards), and securities and exchange credit card organizations.